RSchleutker/senseye/README.md

 server_app.run()
 ```

-This automatically creates an SQLite database called `senseye.db` with an User called `User` and password `password`.
+This automatically creates all necessary tables in the database with an User called `Username` and password `password`.
 This login data can be used for the dashboard.
+The `Mailer` is used for sending the alert emails.
 The script will now connect to all Raspberry Pis in the local network defined in the database every `5` minutes.

+With this setup you have a working monitoring system.
+To get the browser-based user interface, see [senseye_dashboard](https://github.com/RSchleutker/senseye_dashboard).